Hao-Peng-19/HaoPeng_CV/index.md

 * Dissertation for bachelor's degree:  Rice field weeds based on depth learning detection (Detection of weeds and comparison of results mainly using the YOLO model)

-* Relevant Coursework:  Fundamentals of Computer Programming(C); Object-Oriented Programming(Java); Operating System; Database technology and its application; Discrete Mathematics .
+* Relevant Coursework:  Fundamentals of Computer Programming(C); Object-Oriented Programming(Java); Operating System; Database technology and its application; Discrete Mathematics.